 In a recent report from the United States, a woman who had traveled during her first trimester of pregnancy to areas with active Zika transmission reported symptoms consistent with Zika virus disease in her 12th week of gestation.
 Initial prenatal ultrasounds were reported to be normal and microcephaly was not identified.
 However a decrease in fetal head circumference from the 47th to the 24th percentile was noted between 16 and 20 weeks gestation.

-A fetal ultrasound at 19 weeks demon-demonstrated significant intracranial abnormalities including cerebral atrophy, ventriculomegaly, possible intraventricular hemorrhage and possible a genesis of the corpus callosum.
-Subsequent to these ultrasound findings a fetal MRI was performed at 20 weeks and demonstrated brain abnormalities consistent with the ultrasound findings.
+A fetal ultrasound at 19 weeks demon-demonstrated significant intracranial abnormalities including cerebral atrophy, ventriculomegaly, possible intraventricular hemorrhage, and possible agenesis of the corpus callosum.
+Subsequent to these ultrasound findings, a fetal MRI was performed at 20 weeks and demonstrated brain abnormalities consistent with the ultrasound findings.
 A postmortem evaluation following elective termination demonstrated cerebral cortical thinning.
-In addition the brain and other tissues contained high levels of Zika virus RNA and virus was cultured for brain tissue.
+In addition, the brain and other tissues contained high levels of Zika virus RNA and virus was cultured from brain tissue.
 I’d like to now turn the presentation over to Dr. John Brooks to discuss updates to the guidance of sexual transmission of Zika virus.

 The initial guidance also an interim excuse me, guideline, also an interim guideline first appeared in the MMWR on February the fifth two thousand and sixteen.
 Since then CDC has continued to monitor, evaluate – and evaluate all available evidence in order to update recommendations as new information becomes available which has resulted in the update that we published April 1st.